The Longevity Lifter: A Strength Program for Your 40s, 50s, and Beyond

 2. Full-Body, Compound-Movement Bias

-Compound movements—squats, deadlifts, horizontal and vertical pressing, horizontal and vertical pulling—recruit the most muscle tissue and trigger the largest hormonal response [PMID 23558570].
+Compound movements—squats, deadlifts, horizontal and vertical pressing, horizontal and vertical pulling—recruit the most muscle tissue and trigger the largest hormonal response.
 For time-pressed professionals, these movements deliver the highest return on investment.

 The Longevity Lifter program emphasizes 3–4 full-body sessions per week.
 Each session includes: